thorpej/Electronics/Controllers/PCA9685/README.md

     int  pca9685_set_output_mode(pca9685_t sc, uint8_t mode2);

 Configures the output mode.
 This function sets the MODE2 register directly.
 Consult the datasheet for information on how to configure the output mode.
+For non-group handles, this must be called exactly once to initialize the output mode.
+Calling this function on a group handle will result in an error.

 Arguments: